cryptNG/genuine-captcha/sources/genuine-captcha-vanillajs/README.md

 ### Multiple captchas interfere with each other
 - Assign unique `name` attributes to each captcha instance
-- Update your verify hook to handle the `name` parameter
+- Update your verify and reset hooks to handle the `name` parameter

 ### Custom hooks not being called
 - Define hooks before loading the component script
 - Check for JavaScript errors that might prevent hook registration
 - Verify hook function names are exactly: `window.genuineCaptchaHandleVerify` and `window.genuineCaptchaReset`

+### Reset hook not triggered
+- The reset hook is currently only called when the user manually clicks "Try Another CAPTCHA"
+- Auto-refresh (after expiry) does not trigger the reset hook

 ## API Response Format